jennifer-spillane/sponge_evol_dynamics/dataset_workflow.md

 `interproscan -i Homoscleromorpha_filtered.fa -b Homoscleromorpha_inter -goterms -f TSV`

+#### GO term analysis on the interproscan results

+Over the weekend all of the interproscan jobs finished (except Hexactinellida, which ran out of memory - I've submitted it with more so fingers crossed it finishes this time), so now I'm going to move on to the next step, which is gene ontology (GO) analysis.
+I'm going to do it the same way I did for the transcriptome quality paper, in topGO in R.

+I need some kind of "gene universe" to compare the sponge losses to, so I'm going to use all of the OGs present at the Metazoa node, as well as the OGs that sponges have gained at various nodes in their tree.
+This should work, as that should be everything (or nearly everything) that they've lost, so the losses will be a subset of the total OGs for which I have GO terms.
+Did I need to interproscan all those sponge node losses?
+Possibly not.
+I'm going to try this approach first and see how it works.

+I'm using the same procedure as above to get to the interproscanning step, I'm just doing it for Metazoa presences (input to interproscan is "Metazoa_present_filtered.fa", output is "Metazoa_present_inter.tsv"), and sponge gains (input into interproscan is "sponge_specific_filtered.fa", output is "sponge_specific_inter.tsv").

+First, I use a simple cut command to pull out the columns I want:
+`cut -f 1,14 Homoscleromorpha_inter.tsv > Homoscleromorpha_goterms.tsv`

 #### Are the sponges losing things that are sponge-specific in the first place?

 If the sponges are losing things that all other animals have, that is one thing.
 If they are losing things that only other sponges had in the first place, that is kind of a different story.
 To figure this out, I'm going to do some simple comparisons.
 (I actually wrote a script to pull out orthogroups that were contained sponges but no other organisms called `clade_specific_ogs`, but then realized that I already have all of the node-specific gains just like I have all the node-specific losses, so I did it as demonstrated below instead.)
 I uploaded all of the sponge gains files to premise (`scp ~/Dropbox/Jenn_R/metazoa_ortho_dollo/all_114_presabs/gains_by_node/Verongiida.txt jlh1023@premise.sr.unh.edu:/mnt/oldhome/macmaneslab/jlh1023/chap3_2020/interesting_orthos/sponge_gains/`) and grepped out the OG lines into a separate file.
 The "-h" keeps grep from printing the file name before each match when it is searching multiple files.